AndreAllegrini/wfRICLPM/README.md

 ```

-This is a list containing correlation matrices of variables employed for MZ and DZ twins.
+This is a list object containing covariance matrices of variables employed for MZ and DZ twins.

 #### Visualize the data